Central Park (Winnipeg): History

-Central Park was one of Winnipeg's first four parks, then referred to as "ornamented squares and breathing areas."
-The land for it was purchased by the city from the Hudson's Bay Company for $20,000 in 1893.
-The land for the park was swampy in summer and had a significant amount of unusable ground.
-Thousands of loads of manure and soil were brought in, which caused subsequent settling, but also was responsible for lush lawns and gardens.
+Central Park is one of Winnipeg’s earliest public parks.
+At the time of its establishment, such spaces were described as “ornamented squares and breathing areas.”
+The City of Winnipeg purchased the land from the Hudson’s Bay Company for $20,000 in 1893.

+The site was originally swampy during summer months and contained large areas of unusable ground.
+Thousands of loads of manure and soil were added to raise and stabilize the land.
+Although this caused later settling, it also contributed to the development of lawns and gardens.

-A bandstand and two tennis courts were added to the park in 1905, and an iron fence and drinking fountain were added in 1909.
-The Waddell fountain was added to the park in 1914.
-Playground equipment was added in 1936 and restrooms in 1959.
+Park improvements were introduced gradually.
+A bandstand and two tennis courts were added in 1905, followed by an iron fence and a drinking fountain in 1909.
+The Waddell Fountain was installed in 1914.
+Playground equipment was added in 1936, and public restrooms were constructed in 1959.

-In 1985, the city closed off a section of Qu'Appelle Street, expanding the park to Ellice Avenue.
-The master plan was originally intended to link Central Park to the Manitoba Legislature grounds, but was abandoned at the development of North Portage and Portage Place mall from 1985 to 1987.
-This addition brought the park up to 4.8 acres in size.
+In 1985, the city closed a section of Qu’Appelle Street, extending the park north to Ellice Avenue.
+An earlier master plan had proposed a landscaped connection between Central Park and the Manitoba Legislative grounds, but this was abandoned during the development of North Portage and Portage Place mall between 1985 and 1987.
+The expansion increased the park’s size to 1.9 hectares (4.8 acres).

-The park was renovated between 2008 and 2012, with designs by the architecture firm Scatliff+Miller+Murray.
-The project won the 2015 Premier's Award for Design Excellence Award of Merit in Landscape Architecture.
+Between 2008 and 2012, the park underwent a major renovation based on designs by the architecture firm Scatliff+Miller+Murray.
+The project received a 2015 Premier’s Award for Design Excellence, Award of Merit in Landscape Architecture.